carlynorama/Hello_C_using_VScode/README.md

 13) Get a real Makefile working

-14) Add a shell task to tasks.json, add it launch.json
+14) Add a task to tasks.json, add it launch.json